thiagomgd/geekosaurblog/src/posts/2022/eleventy-notion-notes-section.md

 };
 ```

-I have helper functions to read and write to/from cache.
-You can see my helper file here: [helper.js](https://github.com/thiagomgd/geekosaurblog/blob/main/src/_11ty/helpers.js).
+I have helper functions to read and write to/from cache, which you can see my helper file[^helper].
 Note that I have a *devbuild* process because I only want to save cache when running *npm run build:local*.
 And *development* will not fetch any new thing (notes, webmentions, etc) and only use cached data.
 My package.json has:

 ```
 "scripts": {